 The voltmeter is a key instrument in our world of electrical technology.
 They are used in everything from x-ray machines to radio transmission, computers to power utility and atmospheric science measurement to the Hubble Telescope.
 Voltmeters can use magnetic fields, electrostatic fields, and plasma phenomena to measure voltage.
 In this page we talk about PMMC or moving coil galvanometer type voltmeters which were the first voltmeters and dominated the industry for over 100 years until they were replaced by wide use of digital multimeters (DMMs).

 To see the science and engineering of the voltmeter we recommend you watch our short video below, if you saw this video at the start of Unit 1 already you can move on.

 To the right you will see a simple schematic of the voltmeter reading the DC voltage of a circuit that consists of a battery and lightbulb.
 The way the voltmeter is positioned in the circuit is different from the ammeter.
-The voltmeter measures by comparing the difference between two points and measuring the potential.
+The voltmeter works by measuring the potential difference between two points.
 The ammeter on the other hand is positioned in series with the circuit.

 The standard volt and ammeters through most of electrical age were magnetically driven and use a robust “can” design with permanent magnet.

 The industry standard of voltmeter for many decades was developed in 1886 by chemist and engineer Edward Weston in New Jersey.
 Weston’s innovation included a stable permanent magnet and his development of a special Manganin material.
 See our page on ammeters to read more about the design since ammeters and voltmeters were very close.